vinnymeller/nix-wrapper-modules/README.md

 ## alternatives

 - [wrapper-manager](https://github.com/viperML/wrapper-manager) by viperML.
 This project focuses more on a single module system, configuring wrappers and exporting them.
-This was an inspiration when building this library, but I wanted to have a more granular approach with a single module per package and a collection of community made modules.
+This is something with a more granular approach with a single module per package and a collection of community made modules.

 - [lassulus/wrappers](https://github.com/Lassulus/wrappers) the inspiration for the `.apply` interface for this library.